-Error: "Not enough space on local drive" when Updating to IGEL OS 11.04 or Higher
+Error: "Not enough space on local drive" when Updating to IGEL OS 11.08 or Higher

-You have tried to update a device to IGEL OS 11.04.100 or higher, but the update fails with the error message "Not enough space on local drive".
+You have tried to update a device to IGEL OS 11.08 or higher, but the update fails with the error message "Not enough space on local drive".

-IGEL OS 11.04.100 or higher requires more than 2 GB storage; your device has less storage than required.
+IGEL OS 11.08 or higher requires more than 4 GB storage; your device has less storage than required.

-- IGEL OS 11.04 or higher
+- IGEL OS 11.08 or higher

 - UMS 6.05 or higher (recommended)

-- Endpoint device that is supported by IGEL OS 11.04.100 or higher but has a storage size lesser than the storage size required by the full feature set
+- Endpoint device that is supported by IGEL OS 11.08 or higher but has a storage size of 4 GB or lower, that is, lesser than the storage size required by the full feature set

-The recommended storage size for IGEL OS 11.04.100 or higher is 4 GB.
-However, you can update an endpoint device with lesser storage than required by a regular IGEL OS installation.
+The recommended storage size for IGEL OS 11.08 or higher is over 4 GB.
+However, you can update an endpoint device with less storage than required by a regular IGEL OS installation.
 This can be done by reducing the feature set.
-A modified INF file ( lxos-reduced.inf ) in the update source defines a reduced feature set that makes the firmware fit into your endpoint device's storage.
+A modified INF file (lxos-reduced.inf) in the update source defines a reduced feature set that makes the firmware fit into your endpoint device's storage.